TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

 The main difference compared to the Sphinx rendering is that the PHP-based rendering requires a file called :file:`Documentation/guides.xml` for configuration.
 The Sphinx rendering required a file called :file:`Documentation/Settings.cfg`.
-In the transition period the process detects if a file called :file:`Documentation/guides.xml` is present and then automatically switches to the PHP-based rendering.
+In the transition period the GitHub action of the official rendering process detects if a file called :file:`Documentation/guides.xml` is present and then automatically switches to the PHP-based rendering.